-An animal behaviourist course for people who want to become professional animal psychologists.
+An Animal Behavior Consultant course for people who want to become professional animal psychologists.
 The course professionally prepares students to work with dogs and cats, with an emphasis in particular on understanding the behaviour of these animals, understanding their needs and the ability to communicate with them.

 The zoopsychologist course also includes practical workshops necessary during work.
 There will be basic knowledge of anatomy and physiology, the influence of the disease on behaviour, and the differentiation of behavioural disorders with a psychological and physiological basis.